 Once you have your keyword bids set, it’s time to set your daily campaign budget.

-There are two factors that determine your budget:
+There are two factors that determine your budget: how much money you have to test, and how many keywords you want to test.

 So if your budget is $500 per month, then you should not spend more than $50 per day.
-Then if you max out your budget you would pause your campaign, make any adjustments based on the test data, and then resume the following month.
+Then if you max out your budget, you would pause your campaign, make any adjustments based on the test data, and then resume the following month.

-If you have a lot of keywords that you want to test, then you’re either going to have to spend more time testing OR spend more money each month because your cost is going to be spread out over so many keywords.
+If you have a lot of keywords that you want to test, then you’re either going to have to spend more time testing or spend more money each month, because your cost is going to be spread out over so many keywords.

-The formula to estimate how much it’s going to cost to get 100 clicks per keyword and how long it’s going to take is fairly straight forward.
+The formula to estimate how much it’s going to cost to get 100 clicks per keyword and how long it’s going to take is fairly straightforward.

-• Cost = 100 clicks X estimated CPC.
+Cost = 100 clicks × estimated CPC.

-Here’s a quick example for the phrase match keyword, “office space”:
+Here’s a quick example for the Phrase match keyword “office space”:

 Therefore, the estimated cost is $697 to test this keyword.
 Plus, we could get 100 clicks in just one day if our ad CTR is 1.5% and Google displays our ad for all of the available impressions.

-So from that simple formula you can estimate the cost and time frame to test each keyword.
+From that simple formula you can estimate the cost and time frame to test each keyword.
 Then you can adjust your daily budget accordingly and add or remove keywords from your initial test list.

-5. Ads & Ad Rotation
+5. Ads

 6. Locations

-This one is simple.
 Make sure you’re targeting the correct locations.

 7. Networks